telicent-oss/smart-caches-core/docs/security/index.md

 In some deployments customers already provide labels in alternative formats within other headers which data pipelines are required to translate into RDF-ABAC Attribute Expressions in order to apply an appropriate `Security-Label` header.
-This can lead to data flowing through the system with multiple, potentially conflicting, security headers if the translation is not handled correctly.
+This can lead to data flowing through the platform with multiple, potentially conflicting, security headers if the translation is not handled correctly.

 As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs